Butwm/Butwm/README.md

 ## About Me
 I'm a backend developer specializing in **trading automation, automatizations, DeFi and data tracking**.
-I focus on building **efficient, high-performance systems** that process real-time data and execute.
 Currently working on:
 👀